learn-anything/docs/README.md

 # Learn Anything Docs

-Everything doc related is currently authored in Notion.
+Everything doc related is authored in Notion.
 Here are the public pages of these Notions docs.

 - [Knowledge Graph](https://www.notion.so/learnany/Knowledge-Graph-a726859b7c5148bd92ea6ed9110cc442)
 - [URL Structure](https://www.notion.so/learnany/URL-structure-b96497e8894a4bc2a1d66d3e713d22f8)